 Best Sussex comedy haunts

-I see comedy in some form every few weeks, be that a big name, a mixed bill with some regulars on the circuit, or a one-off fringe show I just fancied the sound of.
-It’s not just about having a good laugh; I love the cleverness of the best acts, the way they can pull the humour out of an anecdote or observation and pace their material just right.
+I LOVE comedy and see it in some form every few weeks, be that a big name, a mixed bill with some regulars on the circuit, or a one-off fringe show I just liked the sound of.
+It’s not just about having a good laugh; I love the cleverness of the best acts, the way they draw humour from everyday observations and pace their material just right.
 You’ll recognise Sussex’s Romesh Ranganathan, Zoe Lyons and Simon Evans from TV and Radio but there are heaps of other acts on the circuit I really rate and I saw the likes of Bill Bailey and Man Down’s Greg Davies before they were famous.
-So, I thought I’d share my tips on where to go in Sussex and beyond for comedy – including a few places you wouldn’t expect and even some family-friendly options.
+So, I thought I’d share my tips on where to go for the best comedy in Sussex and beyond – including a few places you wouldn’t expect and even some family-friendly options.